History of the Jews in Chile

 The history of the Jews in Chile dates back to the arrival of Europeans to the country.
 Over time, Chile has received several contingents of Jewish immigrants.
 Currently, the Jewish community in Chile comes mainly from the migrations occurring in the 19th and 20th centuries, mostly of Ashkenazi background.

-Chile is home to the third-largest Jewish community in South America, with an estimated population of 28,153 people practicing Judaism as of 2024, representing about 0.2% of the total Chilean population.
+Chile is home to the third-largest Jewish community in South America, with an estimated population of 28,153 (Note: The Chilean census exclusively focuses on Jews as a religion, and therefore, non-religious ethnic Jews are not included in the data.
+Furthermore, the question about religion in the census applies only to the population over 15 years of age, so the Jewish population could be even larger.) people practicing Judaism as of 2024, representing about 0.2% of the total Chilean population.
 Most of the community is concentrated in Santiago, with smaller groups in other regions.
-Local sources estimated in 2010 and 2012 that the number of people of Jewish descent ranged from 150,000 to 175,000, making it one of the largest Jewish communities in South America after Argentina and Brazil.
-Foreign sources, however, estimate that the total number of Chileans with Jewish ancestry is roughly 18,300 (defined as individuals having at least one Jewish parent or grandparent, as well as the spouses of such persons) as of 2019.
+Local sources estimated in 2010 and 2011 that the number of people of Jewish descent ranged from 150,000 to 175,000, making it one of the largest Jewish communities in South America after Argentina and Brazil.
+Foreign sources, however, estimate that the total number of Chileans with Jewish ancestry is roughly 18,300 as of 2019.

 History

 Spanish colonization and settlement

 The first Jews arrived in Chile with the Spanish conquistadors, seeking to flee the religious persecution of the Spanish Inquisition.
-Many had converted to Catholicism to hide their Jewish origins.The majority of Jews immigrated to the Americas in the early years of the conquest because the Inquisition had not yet reached there.
+Many had converted to Catholicism to hide their Jewish origins.
+The majority of Jews immigrated to the Americas in the early years of the conquest because the Inquisition had not yet reached there.
 Diego García de Cáceres, faithful friend and executor of the founder of Santiago, Pedro de Valdivia, was one of them.

 In colonial times, the most prominent Jewish character in Chile was the surgeon Francisco Maldonado da Silva, one of the first directors of the San Juan de Dios Hospital.
 Maldonado da Silva was an Argentine Jew born in San Miguel de Tucumán into a Sephardic family from Portugal.
 He was accused by the Inquisition Tribunal of attempting to convert devout Christians nurses to Judaism.
 Maldonado openly declared that he was a Jew, and was sentenced to be burned at the stake - auto-da-fé - in 1639.

 Entire Crypto-Jewish families, who had publicly converted to Catholicism but privately remained Jews, arrived.
 Like in the rest of Latin America, the original Jewish settlers did not retain their identity over the generations and were eventually assimilated into the broader majority of the Chilean Catholic society.
 As such, the Jewish community of Chile today only really begins with the Jewish immigrations of the 19th century.